History

 Architecture

 The castle consisted of an upper part situated on a rock 15-20 meters high and a lower part on the eastern side at the base of the rock, surrounded by a earth rampart and a ditch.
 There, the ramparts formed two round sections closing the space between another rock located in the east.
-The upper castle was built of broken limestone, and its walls were up to 1.8 meters thick.
+The upper castle was built of unworked limestone, and its walls were up to 1.8 meters thick.
 It was built on the plan of an irregular polygon, adapted in shape to the form of the hill.
-It is difficult to determine which way the entry road led, perhaps because of the inaccessibility of the rock, the crew climbed a lowered ladder or some kind of wooden stairs.
+The access road probably led from the north or south, but perhaps because of the inaccessibility of the rock, the crew entered the upper part of the castle by means of a lowering ladder or some kind of wooden stairs.

 Current state